-No. If you think you will need financial aid to attend Barnard, you MUST apply at the same time you apply for Early Decision admission and meet the required deadlines.
+No. If you think you will need financial aid to attend Barnard, you MUST apply at the same time you apply for Early Decision admission and meet the required due date.

 2. Is there a way to estimate my financial aid award?

-Visit Barnard's financial aid calculator to receive an estimate of the amount of financial aid you may be offered if you are accepted to Barnard.
+Visit Barnard's Estimate Your Aid page to use the MyinTuition and Net Price Calculators to receive an estimate of the amount of financial aid you may be offered if you are accepted to Barnard.
 The Financial Aid Office will need to see all tax returns and requested documentation before reviewing a financial aid file to determine eligibility.